Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-02-07-Restricted-Galaxy-Simulations.md

 Long tails form best when the masses of the two galaxies are nearly one to one Formation depends heavily on the class of approach; parabolic, hyper... etc.
 Ribbon like features such as the upper left are typically 3 dimensional looping tendrils which are being viewed at an angle to appear as a 1 dimensional tail.
-In general the tails are formed by Tidal Forces, the same which the moon inflicts upon the earth, which become very expressive during the closest points of passage.
+In general the tails are formed by <a href="https://en.wikipedia.org/wiki/Tidal_force" target="_blank">Tidal Forces</a>, the same which the moon inflicts upon the earth, which become very expressive during the closest points of passage.
 In those moments which are highly dependent on the relative spins of the galaxies (which I will demonstrate in the simulations) the tails from each galaxy are violently whipped out as a result of the gradient of force the galaxies exert on each other.

 Methodology - Leapfrog and Restricted Model
 In order to integrate many object interactions through time we have to use some numerical approximation, as a true continuous integral would of course take forever on a computer.
 My approach has been to use the "Leapfrog" method, which is known to be extremely accurate for low time steps, and conserves angular momentum and energy perfectly.
 If there is interest, a common alternative is a Runge-Kutta or RK4 method, which will yield accurate results with larger time-steps and is attractive for this reason.